Va1ord/Code-Marathon-5-days/README.md

 I'll post my opinion on the projects later.
 I have added some functions to Aim Training.
 (1:09) Added the "Play Again" button.
+Can I publish a "script" on Aim Training?

   So, the 5-day marathon is coming to an end.
 Today, I've been improving my projects.
 If I make any changes, I'll post updates on github.
 (I'm not saying goodbye yet.)